This one missing feature could set you back decades.

-Finally, we offer free 30-minute consultations if you would like one of our experts to get to the heart of your telephone platform’s capabilities and advise what you can do to serve your callers best when you are planning a move to a new platform.
+Finally, we offer free consultations if you would like one of our experts to get to the heart of your telephone platform’s capabilities and advise what you can do to serve your callers best when you are planning a move to a new platform.

 We hope this post provides some insight that will help you persuade the right stakeholders to preserve the functionality and efficiency that your business or call center needs so you can continue to deliver a great hold experience for your callers.